PdxCodeGuild/advjs-curriculum/week-1/async-utility.md

 **I'd like this activity to be done in pairs.**

-Before going on to implement, first play around with some of the async utilities to get a feel for what they are offering.

 Check out and play around with the following:

 * [async](https://caolan.github.io/async/v3/) - library of async utility functions